-SCHOOL MESSENGER AND PARENT SQUARE
+SCHOOL MESSENGER

-The St. Patrick School's outreach via telephone, is a service of School Messenger and text email alerts through Parent Square.
-These programs link with PowerSchool daily to keep information up to date.
+The St. Patrick School's outreach via telephone and text message is a service of School Messenger..
+This program links with PowerSchool daily to keep information up to date.
 Parents are asked to keep the school current with their address, phone and/or cell phone, and email information.
-Parents will receive alerts in emergency situations, weather delays, and announcements/reminders via School Messenger and Parent Square.
+Parents will receive alerts in emergency situations, weather delays, and announcements/reminders via School Messenger.